House panel kills amendment to automatically restore felons' voting rights

 Virginians can petition for restoration of that right, and then-Govs.
 Ralph Northam and Terry McAuliffe, both Democrats, implemented what Gilbert called a "semi-automatic process" that granted voting rights to tens of thousands who had completed their terms.

-Locke argues that voting is a fundamental right in democracies, and should be in the Constitution rather than subject to the whims of a governor.
+Locke argues that voting is a fundamental right in democracies and should be in the U.S. Constitution rather than subject to the whims of a governor.

 Her proposed amendment would restore rights once a person convicted of a felony leaves prison - an approach in line with what happens in 21 states, from liberal California to conservative Utah.

-To become law in Virginia a proposed constitutional amendment has to pass the legislature in two different General Assembly sessions, with an election for the House of Delegates between those sessions.
-Only then, does the proposed amendment get on ballots in a state referendum so voters get their say.
+To become law in Virginia, a proposed constitutional amendment has to pass the legislature in two different General Assembly sessions, with an election for the House between those sessions.
+Only then does the proposed amendment get on ballots in a state referendum so voters get their say.
 If they approve, the amendment is incorporated in the document that details how the state is run and its people's rights.

-Locke made it past the first step in 2021, when the state Senate and House of Delegates — both then led by Democrats — voted for her resolution for the amendment.
+Locke made it past the first step in 2021, when the state Senate and House - both then led by Democrats - voted for her resolution for the amendment.

 Ebbin's measure, which also cleared the legislature in 2021 and was defeated last year, sought to remove language Virginians approved in a 2006 referendum that recognizes marriage as “only a union between one man and one woman.”